jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2009-08-0-review-by-brother-small-plan-out-of-scope.md

 - Software: __(9)__
     - \> All the files are read-only and that is going to be a problem for some of the software.
-    - Creator 2.0 software
+    - Experiment 2.0 software
-        - \> “Het ging bij Creator 2.0 niet om de perfectie.
+        - \> “Het ging bij experiment 2.0 niet om de perfectie.
 Het ging erom het zo makkelijk mogelijk werkend te krijgen.”
         -----
         - Sound 2.0
         - Math Objects XXXX-XX-XX XX